PolaricServer/docs/docs/setup.rst

 Configuration of data channels
 ------------------------------

 You see a list of channels and the running status of those.
 You may delete or add channels.
-Or you may click the edit-icon to se more detailed info and edit settings of the channel.
+Or you may click the edit-icon to see more detailed info and edit settings of the channel.

-We can have two different kinds of APRS-channels: *Radio*-channels and *Internet* (non-radio) channels.
+There are two different types of APRS-channels: *Radio*-channels and *Internet* (non-radio) channels.
 In addition, plugins may add *Non-APRS* channels, for example AIS.
 What fields to fill inn depends on the *type*.
-If clicking on the *edit* icon on the channel list, the proper fields are shown.
+If clicking on the *edit* icon on the channel list, the relevant fields are shown.
 If the channel is active, it will also show some statistics like number of received packets.
-Up to two channels may be marked as *primary*.
-One Internet-channel and one radio-channel.
+Up to two channels may be marked as *primary*: One Internet-channel and one radio-channel.
 This is needed when igate is activated or the server needs to send out things on APRS.
-Extra channels that are not primary are normally receive-only.
+Channels that are not primary are normally receive-only.

 The available Internet APRS channel types are:

-* ``APRSIS`` - Connect an APRS-IS server over the internet
+* ``APRSIS`` - Connect to an APRS-IS server over the internet
 * ``APRSIS-SRV`` - Act as an APRS-IS server on a specific port so that e.g. igates can connect.
 * ``ROUTER`` - A special channel that can be connected to APRSIS or APRSIS-SRV channels (with a filter for each) and act as APRS-router.
 A router-channel can be used as a primary channel.
+Packets sent to a primary router will be sent on all connected channels depending on filters.

-*APRS-IS server and router channels are available in version 3.2 (or later) of Polaric Server.*
+*APRS-IS server and router channels are available from version 3.2 (or later) of Polaric Server.*

 One APRS-IS channel (aprsIS) is already set up and activated.
 The channel may for example use the server *`aprs.no`*, port 14585 which automatically delivers APRS traffic from Norway.
 Users in other countries should change the APRS-IS server.
 You should also add a *passcode* which will allow you to send data to APRS-IS as well.
 This code is generated based on your *callsign*.
 There are programs or services on the net that can generate a passcode for you if you have a valid callsign.
 You should also set a filter expression that says more specifically what you want from the APRS-IS server.
 The filter should be set to accept data from your geographical area of interest or types of data you need.
 Note that this filter is necessary if you use the general port 14580. `See more information <https://www.aprs-is.net/javAPRSFilter.aspx>`_ about server filters.